-But I do think the Weekly Reader movie could be an excellent learning opportunity for students, one that I will be using next week with my students.
+But I do think the Weekly Reader movie could be an excellent learning opportunity for students, one that I use with students.

 It could be a great lesson combining that movie with a lesson from Squanto Worksheet from EL Civics, along with questions like: What are the differences between the stories?
 Why do you think they are different?
 Are there examples in your own life or culture where the “public” story is different from what really happened?